mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 there's some context that you are not aware of.
 Maybe there's something that should be improved.
 Maybe you should talk to them.
-Maybe if you see a culture of yours, doesn't have any tests whatsoever, maybe propose to fire off.
-And those tests together.
+Maybe if you see a culture of yours, doesn't have any tests whatsoever, maybe propose to fire off and  do those tests together.

-**Michaela:**  [00:15:59] Yeah, I like, and you also had that actually in your, in your blog post, right?
+**Michaela:**  [00:15:59] Yeah, I like that, and you also had that actually in your, in your blog post, right?
 You were saying, well, go and change the channel, the communication channel.
 Right.
 So instead of leaving all those comments in the culture view, why not